Yuri Gagarin Street, Belgrade: New Belgrade Railway Station

 The station is built on a 450 m-long elevated platform.
 The construction was made of 25.000 m3 prestressed concrete.
 A deadline was set for September 1969 with the first trains passing through in December 1969.
-The project was ambitious and detailed, including construction of a mini-city under the station: 25.000 m2 of built-up space hosting numerous shops, mega mall, restaurants, snack bars, pastry shop, tourist agencies, exchange offices, various agencies, flower shops, cosmetics and toy shops, souvenir stands, department store, 24/7 cinema and variety show.
+The project was ambitious and detailed, including construction of a mini city under the station: 25.000 m2 of built-up space hosting numerous shops, mega mall, restaurants, snack bars, pastry shop, tourist agencies, exchange offices, various agencies, flower shops, cosmetics and toy shops, souvenir stands, department store, 24/7 cinema and variety show.
 The deadline was 1974, but ultimately none of these additional objects were built.

+In connection with the construction of the Belgrade–Novi Sad high-speed railway in 2017–2022, the station was partially reconstructed and upgraded, including works on the plateau, canopy, staircase, and addition of ticket booth and six elevators.
+Works will be finished in May 2023.
+With the growing importance of the station, the proper station building is also planned.